corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 `--zone-token`
 Indicates that the zone token should be printed instead of the config, when using the `pretty` output type.

-### Check the connection status of the signer service
+### Check the connection status of the Signing Service

 **Sample command structure**